 The Education Students' Association (ESA) is the largest undergraduate student organization within the Faculty of Education.
-As well as being the official representation for undergraduates in the Faculty, the ESA is also designated as Student Local #1 of the Alberta Teachers' Association (ATA).
+As well as being the official representation for undergraduates in the Faculty, the ESA is also designated as Student Local #1 of the Alberta Teachers' Association (ATA), and is also designated as the official faculty association of the University of Alberta Students' Union.
 All members of the ESA are entitled to run for council or executive positions on the Education Students' Association.
 ESA has representation on a number of Faculty and Department councils and committees.
-Contact the Vice-President Academic of the ESA for more information.
+For more information on representation on councils and committees, contact the ESA Vice President, External Affairs.

-The ESA publishes an online handbook for all Education students, rents lockers located in the Education building, and conducts a number of social, academic and professional events throughout the year.
-Contact the ESA office (B-28 Education Centre South, 780 492-3650) for further details.
+The ESA is responsible for renting lockers located in the Education building, and provides a tutor registry for Education students looking for tutor opportunities.
+The ESA also conducts a number of social, academic and professional development events throughout the year.